E-invoicing via Peppol. What should you do with it as a self-employed person?

 What should I do?

-From 2026, invoices between Belgian VAT-registered companies must be sent electronically.
+Since 2026, invoices between Belgian VAT-registered companies must be sent electronically.
 To do this, your company must be registered on the Peppol network.

 -